lynnelian/hkumal2019/README.md

 <body>
-  disertation project for mal2019 at HKU </p>
+  Dissertation project for mal2019 at HKU </p>
-  author: Lynne Z Lian </p>
+  Author: Lynne Z Lian </p>
-  download to read the html file </p>
+  Download to read the html file </p>
-  If you have any questions, please email me at lzh22@connect.hku.hk
+  If you have any questions, please email me at lzh22@connect.hku.hk</p>
  </body>